 In this podcast of Something Worth catching, former major leaguer and long-time youth instructor, Jack Perconte, along with Sam Zagorac, another long-time youth coach and owner of the Diamond Edge Academy in Willowbrook IL. discuss many of the issues of youth baseball.
 Additionally, this podcast ends with a hilarious, true story from Jack’s playing days with the Los Angeles Dodgers.
-(Please share and like if so inclined.
-Thank You)

 Jack Perconte has dedicated his post-major league baseball career to helping youth.
 He has taught baseball and softball for the past 27 years.
 His playing, coaching and parenting stories create better experiences for athletes and parents.
 Jack has written over a thousand articles on coaching baseball and youth sports.
 Jack is the author of “The Making of a Hitter” now $5 and “Raising an Athlete.”
 His third book “Creating a Season to Remember” is in the works.
 Jack is a featured writer for Baseball the Magazine.
 You can also find Jack Perconte on YouTube with over 80 fun and innovative baseball instructional videos.